 Reaction Search International recognizes that hiring the wrong person can be a costly mistake.
 In order to avoid any mistakes, we minimize the risks associated with recruiting a new employee by conducting in-depth candidate reviews and extensive background and reference checks to evaluate the competency and quality of each candidate we recommend to our clients.
 When we send you a candidate, we do so with the utmost confidence that the candidate meets your criteria and would be an asset to your organization.

 EXPERIENCE, MARKET EXPERTISE AND UNPARALLELED PROFESSIONALISM IN THE SAN ANTONIO, TEXAS EXECUTIVE SEARCH INDUSTRY:

 Reaction Search International has been providing clients with executive search recruitment services for more than 20 years.
 Throughout our history, we have consistently delivered top-notch candidates to our clients.
 Sales recruiting is the cornerstone of RSI’s executive search recruiter services.
 RSI has been involved with recruiting and placing job candidates ranging from corporate sales executives to staffing national sales forces for Fortune 500 companies.
 Hundreds of companies – both nationally and internationally – have trusted RSI to build their teams of elite executives.
 Put your trust in RSI – let them find the right executives for your company today!

 San Antonio, Texas – Executive Search Consultants

-This is a list of the 2012 Fortune 500 Companies in San Antonio.
+This is a list of Fortune 500 Companies in San Antonio.
 All five of these companies are located in the city of San Antonio.
 The next closest Fortune 500 Company is 80 miles away, in San Antonio.
 The largest of these San Antonio companies is Valero Energy.
 In 2012 this oil and gas giant made over $125 billion in revenue and $2 billion in profit.

 in $ millions